Numerical method for solving electromagnetic wave scattering by one and many small perfectly conducting bodies: Abstract

 \section{Abstract}

-Electromagnetic (EM) wave scattering problem by one and many small perfectly conducting bodies is studied.
-A numerical method for solving this problem is presented.
+In this paper, we investigate the problem of electromagnetic (EM) wave scattering by one and many small perfectly conducting bodies and present a numerical method for solving it.
 For the case of one body, the problem is solved for a body of arbitrary shape, using the corresponding boundary integral equation.
 For the case of many bodies, the problem is solved asymptotically under the physical assumptions $a\ll d \ll \lambda$, where $a$ is the characteristic size of the bodies, $d$ is the minimal distance between neighboring bodies, $\lambda=2\pi/k$ is the wave length and $k$ is the wave number.
 Numerical results for the cases of one and many small bodies are presented.
 Error analysis for the numerical method are also provided.